mirca/mirca.github.io-www/about/index.md

 </p>

 <p style='text-align: justify;'>
-In 2014, I was awarded a Brazilian Scientific Mobility Program scholarship to study one year abroad in The Catholic University of America, Washington DC, USA.
+In 2014, I was awarded a <u>Brazilian Scientific Mobility Program scholarship</u> to study one year abroad in The Catholic University of America, Washington DC, USA.
 In that opportunity, I took a variety of classes among which my favorites were Stochastic Processes, Random Signal Theory, Information Theory, and Estimation and Detection Theory which are at the core of Machine Learning and